Mahris: Language

+Depiction of Mahri people from the 16th-century Códice Casanatense, labeled as Fartaques, in reference to the Cape Fartak.

-The Mehri speak the Mehri language as their native tongue.
+The Mahri speak the Mehri language as their native tongue.
 It belongs to the Modern South Arabian (MSA) subgroup of the Afroasiatic family's Semitic branch.

-Mehri is divided into two main dialects: Eastern Mehri (Mehriyot) and Western Mehri (Mehriyet).
+Mahri is divided into two main dialects: Eastern Mahri (Mehriyot) and Western Mahri (Mehriyet).
 These idioms in turn have urban and Bedouin varieties.

-On the island of Socotra, the Mehri inhabitants speak the native Soqotri language of the Soqotri people.
+On the island of Socotra, the Mahri inhabitants speak the native Soqotri language of the Soqotri people.

-The Mehri language is most closely related to other Modern South Arabian languages, such as Bathari and Soqotri.
+The Mahri language is most closely related to other Modern South Arabian languages, such as Bathari and Soqotri.
 These tongues collectively share many features with the Old South Arabian languages (Epigraphic South Arabian), as spoken by the ancient Sabaeans, Minaeans, and Qatabanians.

 Religion

-The Mehri are predominantly Muslims.
-A delegation from al-Mahra led by Mehri bin Al-Abid visited the Prophet of Allah, Muhammad, who presented Islam to them, and they embraced the faith.
-The Prophet wrote a letter for them, which read: "This is a letter from Muhammad, the Messenger of Allah, to Mahri bin Al-Abyad and those who believe among the Mehri.
+The Mahri are predominantly Muslims.
+A delegation from al-Mahra led by Mahri bin Al-Abid visited the Prophet of Allah, Muhammad, who presented Islam to them, and they embraced the faith.
+The Prophet wrote a letter for them, which read: "This is a letter from Muhammad, the Messenger of Allah, to Mahri bin Al-Abyad and those who believe among the Mahri.
 They shall not be harmed or subjected to any wrongdoing.
 They are to abide by the laws of Islam.
 Whoever changes his stance and opposes shall be fought against, while whoever believes and adheres to it shall have the protection of Allah and His Messenger".

 According to historical accounts, Mahri bin Qurdam, son of Al-Ajil from Ashhar, visited Muhammad, who honored and respected him despite the distance he had traveled.
 When Mahri bin Qurdam intended to leave, Muhammad supported and carried him and wrote a letter for him, which remains with them to this day.

 Islamic Conquests

-During the early years of Islam, the Mehri tribe played a significant role in the history of Islam and the military achievements of the Arab world.
+During the early years of Islam, the Mahri tribe played a significant role in the history of Islam and the military achievements of the Arab world.
 They participated in the conquest of North Africa and Spain.
 Their exploits were documented by the historian Ibn Abd Al-Hakam in his book titled "Futuh Misr wa Akhbaruha" (The Conquest of Egypt and Its News).
-The Mehri tribe played a crucial role in the Arab Muslim army under the leadership of Amr ibn al-As, a renowned military commander and one of Muhammad's companions.
+The Mahri tribe played a crucial role in the Arab Muslim army under the leadership of Amr ibn al-As, a renowned military commander and one of Muhammad's companions.
 They fought alongside him during the Islamic conquest of North Africa, starting with the defeat of the Byzantine forces in the Battle of Heliopolis, followed by the Battle of Nikiou in Egypt in 646.